arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 ### Performance Regression

 OpenMP is the fastest the code has been observed.
 Compared to MPI, OpenMP allows for running `CoMD` with a linear(ish) increase per core.
+The changes done as part of this work were to enable OpenMP to correctly compile.
+MPI has limitations for `comd` based on CLI parameters of the analysis; however, OpenMP does not.

 Testing showed sub-2 second timing for running the first "weak scaling" example step from `CoMD`.
 This is compared to the 30 seconds the test normally takes.